 The shower head is designed to give maximum flexibility in usage, and provides for water-saving techniques when using your touring coach on selfcontainment.
+It can be held in the hand and moved about the body.
 Normally, the best water conservation procedure is to wet the entire body, turn the water off, apply soap, lather thoroughly, and then rinse the soap off.